AppShell

 disabled prop

-Set disabled prop on the AppShell to prevent all sections except AppShell.Main from rendering.
-It is useful when you want to hide the shell on some pages of your application.
+Set the disabled prop on the AppShell component to prevent all sections except AppShell.Main from rendering.
+This is useful when you want to hide the shell on certain pages of your application.

 import { AppShell } from '@mantine/core';